alessiocremo/WHOSTHAT/README.md

-WHOSTHAT is a game developed entirely by myself through C language and Windows API.
-Its goal is to guess the displayed celebrities' names.
+WHOSTHAT is a game entirely developed by me using the C programming language and the Windows API.
+The objective of the game is to guess the names of displayed celebrities.
+Players can request hints or skip a celebrity; however, these actions, along with submitting an incorrect answer, will result in a loss of points.
-The player can ask for help or skip a celebrity.
-This operations, together with giving as input the wrong name, will make him lose a certain amount of points which will vary based on the number of rounds of the game, which will also determine how many points the user is going to get for each correct answer.
+The number of points deducted or awarded varies depending on the number of rounds in the game.
+This also determines the points earned for each correct answer.